 New legislation also now permits a CSU campus to spend up to 12% of its general operating revenue on addressing capital improvements, facilities renewal projects, and deferred maintenance.
-Of course, doing so diminishes funds available for student programs, instructors, and services.
 In addition to State cuts in funding for capital improvements, Proposition 30 mandated a roll-back of in-state student tuition rates to those that were in effect for the 2011-12 academic year through 2016-17 (\$5,472 per semester system-wide for full-time undergraduate students).
 The Chancellor's Office has authorized a state-funded enrollment increase of 600 FTES for CI during the 2015 academic year.